InstaPy/InstaPy/README.md

 python setup.py install
 ```

-If you want the script to get the username and password for your environment, you can do:
+If you want the script to get the username and password from your environment, you can do:

 ```
 export INSTA_USER="<Your username>"